Updated: 6th January, 2025

 Biomass Boiler without installation | £3,000 - £12,000 |

-Condensing boilers fit any property type from small flats to large detached homes.
-They are highly efficient as they capture heat from exhaust gases that would otherwise be lost via the flue.
-This efficiency makes them suitable for anyone looking to reduce their energy consumption and lower their heating bills.
+Condensing boilers are a versatile choice, suitable for properties of all sizes, from small flats to large detached homes.
+They are highly efficient because they capture heat from exhaust gases that would otherwise be lost through the flue, making them a great option for those wanting to reduce energy consumption and lower heating bills.

 Boiler type | Prices |